 1.Michael Jackson Memorabilia, to the tune of US$3.2 million.

-This includes $275,000 for a Bad Tour glove, $80,000 for a pair of crystal-covered socks, $140,000 for a jacket and shirt, and $245,000 for a basketball signed by Michael Jackson and basketball star Michael Jordan.
+This includes US$275,000 for a Bad Tour glove, US$80,000 for a pair of crystal-covered socks, US$40,000 for a signed Thriller jacket and US$245,000 for a basketball signed by Michael Jackson and basketball star Michael Jordan.

-3. The $700,000 300-foot yacht he reportedly rented while dating rap star Eve
+3. The US$700,000 300-foot yacht he reportedly rented while dating rap star Eve.

 6. 300 bottles of Chateau Petrus, which reportedly cost €2.1 million.

-That’s 1,500 glasses of wine at $1,400 each!
+That’s 1,500 glasses of wine at US$1,400 each!

-7. A $30 million mansion in Malibu, California and a 101-room Parisian mansion (valued at $100 to 150 million).
+7. A US$30 million mansion in Malibu, California, and a 101-room Parisian mansion (valued at US$100 to US$150 million).

 This was also seized by the French authorities in 2012.

-9. An $80,000 shopping spree at Gucci
+9. A US$80,000 shopping spree at Gucci.

-Teodorin’s official salary is around $80,000 a year.
+Teodorin’s official salary was estimated to be around US$80,000 a year.

-Where does he get his money?
+How does he get away with this?
 Well…